Netflix/falcor/MIGRATIONS.md

 ```

 If we were to use `deref` in the **old** way we would have to perform the
-following to derefernce to [genreLists, 0, 0].
+following to dereference to [genreLists, 0, 0].
 ```javascript
 model.
     // Creates a dataSource (more than likely means a network call) call since